threekeytherapy/threekeytherapy.com/_projects/about.md

 I have a Belgian passport, grew up in Asia, and speak English, Dutch, Spanish & French.

-> About Manuvision

-Manuvision is a community of body therapists building on 25 years of research in liberating the nervous system.
+> Manuvision is a community of body therapists building on 25 years of research in liberating the nervous system

 We work by creating a space of trust and presence in which people can open up to vulnerability, be seen and heard, and feel supported to overcome their struggle.